+Every year, the Railway Protection Force (RPF) releases the recruitment notification for over 1000 SIs and 8000 Constables vacancies.
+The selection of the candidates will be based on the computer-based test (CBT) for both SI and Constable.
 Aspirants have to know that the CBT exam for both SI and Constable is the same.
 However, the Physical Efficiency Test (PET) and Physical Measurement Test (PMT) can vary for SI and Constables.
-With a month left for the CBT exam, candidates should opt for a unique strategy to ace the exam.
+Candidates should opt for a unique preparation strategy to ace the exam.
 Here are the preparation tips to crack the SI and Constable exams in RPF.

 Explore SI And Constable RPF Syllabus